Is there an upper age limit for field workers?

 Do I get a handover infield?

 Médecins Sans Frontières' objective is to give you a handover in field.
-However it may not always be possible depending on the position, project context and OC administrative procedures.
+However, it may not always be possible depending on the position, project context, and respective dates of departure of the predecessor and of arrival of the new person.

 What can I expect to do as a physician on an assignment?

 Duties in the field depend on the project and situation of the country.
-Generally physicians are involved in clinical activities, supervision, and training of national medical personnel, with some administrative duties.
+Generally, physicians are involved in clinical activities, and the supervision and training of national medical personnel, with some administrative duties.
 This is similar for other medical professions, like nurses, midwives, and other health specialists.

 How does Médecins Sans Frontières manage safety and security in the field?